mattmoore/mattmoore.github.io/content/posts/scala-3-book-announcement/index.md

 ---
 title: "Scala 3 Book Announcement"
-date: 2023-04-29T20:38:26-04:00
+date: 2023-04-29T21:00:38-04:00
-draft: true
+draft: false
+tags:
+    - "scala"
 ---

 ## Why I'm writing a book on Scala

 I love Scala.
 It has a lot of powerful ways to handle various advanced coding challenges.
 Pattern matching, type classes, method extensions (Scala 3) and a slew of useful abstraction methodologies.
+But there aren't a lot of good introductory resources walking newcomers to the language understand how to build an app from start to finish in a pragmatic way.

 ## Scala's reputation